mikewilks/simple-pastebin-monitor/README.md

 # simple-pastebin-monitor
-A simple pastebin monitor using the scraping API
+A simple pastebin monitor using the scraping API.

 Simple pastebin monitor is a simple Python script that replicates and extends Pastebin alerts function.
 It makes use of the Pastebin Scraping API as described [here](https://pastebin.com/api_scraping_faq).
 You'll need a Pastebin PRO account to get access to the Scraping API.